 A Brief History of Microwave Cooking

 It wasn't until the 1960s and 1970s that microwave ovens became more affordable and began to appear in homes.
 As microwave technology improved, so did the variety of foods that could be cooked in them.
 Rice, with its simple cooking requirements, quickly became a popular microwave staple.
-The convenience and speed of microwave cooking appealed to busy households, and manufacturers began developing microwave-specific rice cookers and containers to streamline the process further.
+Also, the convenience and speed of microwave cooking appealed to busy households, and manufacturers began developing microwave-specific rice cookers and containers to streamline the process further.
 Today, microwave ovens are a standard appliance in most kitchens, and microwaving rice remains a widely used and practical cooking method.

 Scientific Principles Behind Microwave Cooking